tomnitschke/gristwidgets/sanegrist/README.md

 ### `optionsEditorOpened`
 The user clicked on Grist's widget configuration button.
 Subscribed event handlers will receive a GristWidget.OptionsEditorOpenedEvent with the following properties:
 - `prevOptions`: The widget options from before the last time they were changed.
 Widget options are simply key-value pairs `{ optionName: optionValue, ... }`.
+It will always include the key `interactionOptions` with a value of https://support.getgrist.com/code/interfaces/grist_plugin_api.InteractionOptions/.
 - `options`: The current widget options.
 ### `optionsChanged`
 Fires when the widget options get modified by `setOption()` or `setOptions()`, below.